One of the complaints I hear most often from people is that while the cooking is ok, the cleaning afterward makes them crazy.

 Burned-On Crud (Part 1)

-If you’ve got food burned onto the bottom of a pot or pan, put a couple of drops of dish soap into the pot, add enough water to cover the burned-on food, and then bring the mixture to a boil on the stove and then turn off the heat.
+This one is a game changer.
+If you’ve got food burned onto the bottom of a pot or pan, put a couple of drops of dish soap into the pot, add enough water to cover the burned-on food, bring the mixture to a boil on the stove, turn off the heat, and allow the water to cool (when possible, I like to do this while we eat dinner).
 After that, the food will come right off!

 Burned-On Crud (Part 2)